johnny-rice/nextjs-16-migration-example/plan.md

 The webinar kicked off with participants joining from various time zones and locations, including Austin, Texas, Chicago suburbs, and Canada.
 There was a quick poll about current Next.js versions in use, which showed a wide range from Next.js 12 all the way up to 16.

-Dan Lawhorn and Miguel Caballero introduced themselves as part of the field engineering team at Vercel, and they were clearly excited about Next.js 16 migrations.
+[Dan Laugharn](https://www.laugharn.dev/) ([GitHub](https://github.com/laugharn)) and [Miguel Caballero](https://miguel.cab/) ([GitHub](https://github.com/mcabs3)) introduced themselves as part of the field engineering team at Vercel, and they were clearly excited about Next.js 16 migrations.
 The agenda covered new features, breaking changes, a brief history of rendering strategies, a current e-commerce example, and a deep dive into the cache components feature.

 ### Overview of Next.js 16 Features